 My minimalist friends can't wait to box up all the Christmas decorations and regain their space in the house.
 I drag it out for a while as I want to savor all the festive decor since it was so much work putting it in place.

-No matter which style you are, it finally is time to put it all away.
-I've gathered some tips for taking care of those precious items, and to simplify your task.
+No matter which style you are, eventually it's time to put it all away.
+I've gathered some tips for taking care of those precious items and simplifying your task.
 I don't really recommend fitted ornament cases as they take up lots of space.
 You may want specialty storage for a large artificial tree and for something like the gift wrap.

 Make It a Holiday Activity

 Put on some holiday music for the last time,

 think about each object as you put it away.

 This makes it an enjoyable activity and not just a chore.